burghoff/Scientific-Inkscape/README.md

 The core extensions are:
 1. **Scale Plots**: Changes the size or aspect ratio of a plot without modifying its text and ticks, making it easy to assemble multi-panel figures.
 Also works on non-plots.
+2. **Homogenizer**: Sets uniform fonts, font sizes, and stroke widths in a selection.
-2. **Flattener**: Eliminates the structure of imported figures, making them easier to edit.
+3. **Flattener**: Eliminates the structure of imported figures, making them easier to edit.
 For most imports, this should be the first thing you run.
-3. **Homogenizer**: Sets uniform fonts, font sizes, and stroke widths in a selection.
 4. **Autoexporter**: Automatically refreshes exports of SVGs in a folder.
 Also produces exports immune to the rendering bugs of Office and Acrobat.
 5. **Gallery Viewer**: Quickly view and edit all SVGs in a file or folder.

 It also includes the following utilities:

 6. **Text Ghoster**: Adds a semi-transparent background to text so that it can be overlaid with data.
-7. **Combine by Color**: An extension that fuses paths of the same color and style together into a single path.
+7. **Combine by Color**: Fuses paths of the same color and style together into a single path.
 Speeds up operations on plots with thousands of similar elements, like markers.
 8. **Favorite Markers**: Lets you save certain markers as favorites.

-All were written by [David Burghoff](https://burghoff.org) at UT Austin.
+All were written by [David Burghoff](https://burghoff.org) of UT Austin ECE.
 If you find it useful, tell your collegaues!
 We would also appreciate it if you could give us a star on Github and on [Inkscape's website](https://inkscape.org/gallery/item/30306/).
 You may also find it helpful to map the extensions to hotkeys (done in the Edit > Preferences > Interface > Keyboard menu).

 # Installation
 You must have the latest release version of Inkscape (1.3), and the extensions should be installed using the instructions provided [here](https://inkscape.org/gallery/=extension/).
 Download all of the files in the scientific_inkscape folder, then copy them into the directory listed at Edit > Preferences > System: User extensions.
 After a restart of Inkscape, the extensions will be available under Extensions > Scientific.